How to design a round yoke crochet sweater

 - Think about how a simple flat circle increases and try to mimic that approach.

-- Changing the cadence of your increases throughout the yoke can create different shapes around the shoulders (which may be desired or not).
+- Changing the cadence of your increases throughout the yoke can create different shapes around the shoulders – there is a lot of discussion about placing most of the increases right near the start of the yoke but I have yet to quantify this.

-- If you place too few increases on increase rows you’ll end up with a square / rectangle (so you’re basically working a raglan) or pentagon or hexagon etc., which can get bumpy when you go to to split the yoke.
+- If you place too few increases on increase rows you’ll end up with a square / rectangle (so you’re basically working a raglan) or pentagon or hexagon etc., which can get bumpy and look ugly when you go to to split the yoke.

 - Too few increase points can also make the increases pretty obvious in the finished sweater, especially if the increases are stacked – you may want to think about using invisible increases (described in my amigurumi tips post).